Fritz Leiber: Writing career

 In 1951, Leiber was Guest of Honor at the World Science Fiction Convention in New Orleans.
 Further novels followed during the 1950s, and in 1958 The Big Time won the Hugo Award for Best Novel.

 Leiber continued to publish in the 1960s.
 His novel The Wanderer (1964) also won the Hugo for Best Novel.
 In the novel, an artificial planet nicknamed the Wanderer materializes from hyperspace within earth's orbit.
 The Wanderer's gravitational field captures the moon and shatters it into something like one of Saturn's rings.
 On Earth, the Wanderer's gravity well triggers earthquakes, tsunamis, and tidal phenomena.
 The multi-threaded plot follows the exploits of an ensemble cast as they struggle to survive the global disaster.

 In the same period, Leiber published "Black Gondolier", a short story in which a protagonist uncovers a cosmic conspiracy in which oil from ancient fossils preys upon human beings and human civilizations.
 Leiber received the Hugo Award for Best Novella in 1970 and 1971 for "Ship of Shadows" (1969) and "Ill Met in Lankhmar" (1970).
 "Gonna Roll the Bones" (1967), his contribution to Harlan Ellison's Dangerous Visions anthology, won the Hugo Award for Best Novelette and the Nebula Award for Best Novelette in 1968.

 Our Lady of Darkness (1977), originally serialized in short form in The Magazine of Fantasy & Science Fiction under the title "The Pale Brown Thing" (1977), featured cities as the breeding grounds for new types of elementals called paramentals, summonable by the dark art of megapolisomancy, with such activities centering on the Transamerica Pyramid.
 Its main characters include Franz Westen, Jaime Donaldus Byers, and the magician Thibault de Castries.
 Our Lady of Darkness won the World Fantasy Award—Novel.

-Leiber also wrote the 1966 novelization of the Clair Huffaker screenplay of Tarzan and the Valley of Gold.
+Leiber, a lifelong devotee of Edgar Rice Burroughs, also wrote the 1966 novelization of the Clair Huffaker screenplay of Tarzan and the Valley of Gold.

-Many of Leiber's most acclaimed works are short stories, especially in the horror genre.
-Owing to such stories as "The Smoke Ghost", "The Girl With the Hungry Eyes", and "You're All Alone" (later expanded as The Sinful Ones), he is one of the forerunners of the modern urban horror story.
+Many of Leiber's most acclaimed works are short stories, especially in the horror genre, including "The Smoke Ghost", "The Girl With the Hungry Eyes", and "You're All Alone" (later expanded as The Sinful Ones).
 Leiber also challenged the conventions of science fiction through reflexive narratives such as "A Bad Day For Sales" (first published in Galaxy Science Fiction, July 1953), in which the protagonist, Robie, "America’s only genuine mobile salesrobot", references the title character of Isaac Asimov's idealistic robot story, "Robbie".
 Questioning Isaac Asimov's Three Laws of Robotics, Leiber imagines the futility of automatons in a post-apocalyptic New York City.
 In his later years, Leiber returned to short story horror in such works as "Horrible Imaginings", "Black Has Its Charms" and the award-winning "The Button Moulder".